kamwoh/orthohash/README.md

 Dataset sample: https://raw.githubusercontent.com/swuxyj/DeepHash-pytorch/master/data/imagenet/test.txt

-For CIFAR-10, the code will auto create a dataset at the first run.
+For CIFAR-10, the code will auto generate a dataset at the first run.
 See `utils/datasets.py`.

+### Instance-level Retrieval (GLDv2, ROxf, RPar)

+This code base is a simplified version and we did not include everything yet.
+We will release a version that will include the dataset we have generated and also the corresponding evaluation metrics, stay tune.

 # Performance Tuning (Some Tricks)